 It's a great point.
 There have been too many cases where someone has been "named and shamed" for nothing.
 In one case I know, because they actually supported something, but used sarcasm which was then taken literally.

-Something I've noticed lately in my #Duolingo lessons in #Dutch -- I'm often totally focused on the grammar and spelling, not the vocabulary.
+Something I've noticed lately in my lessons in -- I'm often totally focused on the grammar and spelling, not the vocabulary.
 So I'll be able to form and spell the required sentence, but I'll often have no idea what some of the key words mean, even though I've been studying them for several units.
 It's more like, "okay, subject, auxiliary verb, direct object phrase, main verb, and we're done".

 And so I'm reading more Dutch outside of Duolingo, but the app is falling down there.